Volunteer Name: Veronica Ralls

 5-Personal Paragraph (ABV Program Testimonial):

-6-How would you describe your accommodation, meals, security (e: host family, onsite,
+6-How would you describe your accommodation, meals, security (e: host family, on-site, shared)

 7-What was your favorite memory of this trip?

 I think my favorite memory of this trip was Machu Picchu.
 Since I was alone on my ABV trip, Machu Picchu really allowed me to get to know some new people.
 I met some people from Lima and hung out with them basically the whole time.
 I was able to practice and learn Spanish, meet some great new people and had some great food suggestions.
 Also, just a note, coming alone on the trip was not a problem AT ALL.
 There was much support in Cusco and the travel agency for Machu Picchu makes sure you know where to be at all times and you are well taken care of.

 8.-How was the ABV USA support prior traveling?

 The ABV support in the USA was extremely helpful and responsive.
 I did not have any direct interactions (having booked with my medical student association group SNMA), but when I did send an email, someone responded almost immediately each time.
 I appreciate the timeliness and willingness of the staff to answer all of my questions.